aksommerville/eggsamples/README.md

 Massively Local Multiplayer Tetris.
 1..8 players can play in one field, or two fields competitively.

+### rpg

+Skeleton for a formal RPG a la Dragon Warrior.

 ## TODO

 - Implement some well-known styles, building out specific framework as needed: